 Tertiary Preparation Program

 The Tertiary Preparation Program is offered on campus or by distance education.
 The program enhances students’ chances of gaining a tertiary place and prepares them for successful tertiary study.
 It caters for a range of groups including past school leavers who need to update or improve their ranking to qualify for tertiary entrance, and other adults who may not have completed secondary school and are seeking to enter tertiary study.
 Visit www.usq.edu.au or phone 1800 269 500 for further information.

 University of the Sunshine Coast (USC)

 Tertiary Preparation Pathway

-The Tertiary Preparation Pathway (TPP) is designed to provide students, who do not have the necessary background for entry to university, with an alternative pathway to tertiary study at USC.
-Applicants completing the TPP program undertake the course Academic Skills for Success plus three additional courses chosen from: Biology; Chemistry; Computer Literacy; Mathematics; Statistics; Introduction to Aboriginal Societies; Contemporary Australia; An Introduction to Working within the Community; or Business Study Skills.
+The Tertiary Preparation Pathway (TPP) is designed to provide students who do not have the necessary background for entry to university with an alternative pathway to tertiary study at USC.
+Applicants completing the TPP undertake the course Academic Skills for Success plus three additional courses chosen from Biology, Chemistry, Computer Literacy, Mathematics, Statistics, Introduction to Aboriginal Societies, Contemporary Australia, An Introduction to Working within the Community, or Business Study Skills.
 Courses within the program are also available to people who already have the required selection rank for entry to university but who want to upgrade study skills or complete specific prerequisite requirements in preparation for the commencement of an undergraduate degree.
 Apply for this course through QTAC.
-See QTAC’s online Course Search or the QTAC Guide.
-See also www.usc.edu.au/tpp, Email: email@example.com or phone (07) 5430 2890.
+Visit www.usc.edu.au/tpp or phone (07) 5430 2890 for further information.